istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 - Apply the Kubernetes RBAC and network policies to protect the control plane pods.
 - Monitor the control plane pods more closely than you do the application pods.

-After all, if the attackers are able to attack Istio Mixer or the egress gateway, they could violate any policy.
+Increasing the security measures for the control plane pods is important.
+If attackers compromise the control plane or the egress gateway, they could violate any policy.

 Once you direct egress traffic through an egress gateway and apply the additional security mechanisms,